I keep a regular personal journal. This was my diary entry from Valentine’s day this year – slightly modified.

 “You know, people ask me why I want to be immortal.
 Maybe, wanting this makes me greedy.
 Like eighty-odd years isn’t enough for me.
 But whenever my life strikes a particularly beautiful chord, whenever something happens that makes me happy, eighty years to live seems too short.
 I want to have more of these moments, and I want everyone else to have more of these moments, and I think it’s incredibly sad that we only get a certain number.”

-And my lover told me, that’s not greedy.
+And she told me, that’s not greedy.
 Really, it’s the opposite.
 It would be greed if I wanted to have that at the expense of other people.
 Instead, I wanted to work hard at this and make it happen, not just for me, but for everyone.

 I think people like to paint me as a Gilgamesh, once faced with death and running away ever since.
 But I at least hope that there’s some difference between running away from death and running toward life.